gnosis/dex-services/README.md

             saves gas [env: EARLIEST_SOLUTION_SUBMIT_TIME=]  [default: 0]
         --economic-viability-min-avg-fee-factor <economic-viability-min-avg-fee-factor>
-            We multiply the economically viable min average fee by this amount to ensure that if a solution has this minimum amount it will still be end up economically viable even when the gas or eth price moves slightly between solution computation and submission [env: ECONOMIC_VIABILITY_MIN_AVG_FEE_FACTOR=]  [default: 1.1] --economic-viability-strategy <economic-viability-strategy>
+            We multiply the economically viable min average fee by this amount to ensure that if a solution has this minimum amount it will still be end up economically viable even when the gas or native token price moves slightly between solution computation and submission [env: ECONOMIC_VIABILITY_MIN_AVG_FEE_FACTOR=] [default: 1.1]
+        --economic-viability-strategy <economic-viability-strategy>
-            How to calculate the economic viability constraints. `Dynamic` means that current eth price is taken into account while `Static` means that fallback_min_avg_fee_per_order and fallback_max_gas_price will always be used [env: ECONOMIC_VIABILITY_STRATEGY=]  [default: Dynamic]  [possible values: Dynamic, Static] --economic-viability-subsidy-factor <economic-viability-subsidy-factor>
+            How to calculate the economic viability constraints. `Dynamic` means that current native token price is taken into account while `Static` means that fallback_min_avg_fee_per_order and fallback_max_gas_price will always be used [env: ECONOMIC_VIABILITY_STRATEGY=]  [default: Dynamic]  [possible values: Dynamic, Static] --economic-viability-subsidy-factor <economic-viability-subsidy-factor>
             Subsidy factor used to compute the minimum average fee per order in a solution as well as the gas cap for economically viable solution [env: ECONOMIC_VIABILITY_SUBSIDY_FACTOR=]  [default: 10.0]